Jan 23, 20208 min

 I am super smitten guys!
-I found the most incredible glass french door cabinet second hand for only $100!!
+I found the most incredible second hand french door cabinet for only $100!!
 I happen to come across the ad for it on Kijiji.
-I could some what make out the grainy dark photos of some beautiful french doors and a separate 3 drawer base.
+I could sort of make out the grainy dark photos of what looked like beautiful french doors and a separate 3 drawer base.
 The ad was horrible, the pictures were dark and the hutch was in 2 pieces with the doors off.
 I looked at the posted date of the ad and it was back in August of 2019!
 Here we are January of 2020....so I thought there must be something wrong with it??
 So we decided to go and take a look at it anyways.......I mean for a $100 why not go and see it in person right?

 We packed the kids up in the truck and made the half hour drive in -30 degree weather!
 When we got to the storage unit the seller tells me he originally had it listed for $400 and no one was interested, so he lowered it to $200 then down again to $100!!
 Lucky me I thought!
 I literally took one look at it, threw $100 at the seller, tied that bad boy down with frozen hands, then sped off like serious bandits.....a definite "START the CAR!" moment!
-So here we are today you guys, here we are with how I gave this glass door cabinet an easy rustic RH/Pottery Barn paint finish in only 2 1/2 days!!
-So lets get to it shall we....
+So here we are today you guys....here we are with how I gave this glass door cabinet an easy rustic RH/Pottery Barn paint finish in only 2 1/2 days!!

 So there are 2 routes you can take before I get started on the supplies you need.
 One is to make your own chalk paint out of latex paint.
 I always try to use less expensive paints when I make my own.
 There is the odd brand that does not like Plaster of Paris.
 I know one for certain is Valspar, so avoid that one.
 I usually go with Behr paint when I make mine, which has always worked out great for me.
 Here is my go to recipe: